rkolovanov/rkolovanov/README.md

 I am a masters's degree graduate of Software Engineering at the Saint Petersburg Electrotechnical University.
 I work in the JSC "Research & Engineering Center ETU" as Middle Programmer.
 I am fond of developing programs for computer modeling, computer games and IoT devices.
-Favorite programming languages: C++ and Python."
+Favorite programming languages: C++ and Python.
-Favorite 3D engine: Unreal Engine
+Favorite 3D engine: Unreal Engine.

 ### Worked with